INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 In 1967 a WA.116, LITTLE NELLIE, was used in the Sean Connery James Bond move YOU ONLY LIVE TWICE.
 The gyroplane was fitted with an impressively dubious array of lethal armament -- including heat-seeking missiles that could do a U-turn after being fired forward and attack a pursuer, an impossibility at the time.
 Wallis did the honors for piloting the machine in the movie.
 The Wallis designs have proven an inspiration for gyroplane kit makers elsewhere.
 Bensen-style designs continue to be built as well; the plans for one such, the "Gyrobee", are available free on the internet to anyone who wants to build one.

 There were other, less spectacular efforts to push gyroplane technology in the 1960s.
-A pair of two-seat autogyros for the commercial market, the McCulloch J-2 and the Umbaugh U-18A, were designed and received FAA certification, but less than a hundred of each were sold.
-For the rest of the century gyroplanes would remain a hobbyist technology, with a number of companies selling them into that market, often as kits.
+A pair of two-seat autogyros for the commercial market, the McCulloch J-2 and the Umbaugh U-18A, were designed and received FAA certification, but fewer than a hundred of each were sold.
+For the time being, gyroplanes would remain a hobbyist technology, with a number of companies selling them into that market, often as kits.

 BACK_TO_TOP